1.Falling for marketing tricks

-6.Making training more complicated than it actually is.
+6.Making training more complicated than it actually is

-7.Reading bodybuilding magazines for educational purposes.
+7.Reading bodybuilding magazines for educational purposes

-Don’t trust anybody and always put to test what people say.
-Because somebody has said something that does not make it right nor wrong.
-Most people in general have an agenda behind which they hide.To some point there’s nothing wrong with it because some form of personal protection is needed to survive in this cold world.
-However, be vigilant and you will save yourself a lot of frustration and financial losses.
+Don’t trust anybody and always put to a test what people say.
+Most experts have an agenda.To some degree, there’s nothing wrong with this because some form of personal protection is needed to survive in this cold world.
+However, if you remain vigilant, you will save yourself a lot of frustration and financial losses.

-9.Subscribing to a doctrine.
+9.Subscribing to a doctrine

-10.Doing stupid exercises.
+10.Doing stupid exercises

 Don’t do stupid exercises.
 Focus on proven movements and leave the gimmicks to the desperate housewives obsessing over their Facebook status.
 Focus on solid lifts – the human body operates only one way.